learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 so in this lesson, we will go over how to download (also known as forking and cloning), complete, and submit an assignment.

-In fact, this lesson is actually your _first_ Canvas assignment!
-Your task for this assignment is to go through the process of downloading, completing and submitting.
+This lesson is your _first_ Canvas assignment!
+Your task for this assignment is to go through the process of downloading, completing, and submitting.
 Follow the instructions below for more information.

 ## Types of Assignments